 Tamar de Waal (1988) is assistant professor in legal theory.
 De Waal has published in a variety of national and international journals and law journals on civic integration policies in EU states and matters of citizenship.
 She is the author of Integration Requirements for Immigrants in Europe - A Legal-Philosophical Inquiry that was published in 2021 by Hart Publishing (Bloomsbury).

 In 2019 she was a visiting scholar at the Max Planck Institute for the Study of Religious and Ethnic Diversity.
 In that year, she also wrote a booklet on the importance of citizenship and citizenship education for Nationaal Comité 4 en 5 mei.
 This booklet has been distributed to social studies and civic teachers (docenten maatschappijleer).
+In 2021-2022 obtained the Urban Citizen Fellowship at NIAS-KNAW and conducted research on urban citizenship and education.

 For her dissertation Conditional Belonging, De Waal won the biennal VWR-dissertation prize for best dissertation in legal philosophy in the Netherlands and Belgium (2019).